 Receivables from clients bear no interest and constitute receivables as a result of direct sales of goods and services less any bonuses regularly given to distributors and partners depending on the volume of deliveries.

-Receivables from associates are disclosed in Note 25.
+Receivables from associates are disclosed in Note Error!
+Reference source not found.4.

 Pre-paid services and subscriptions include insurance premiums, pre-paid rent and fees.